 But what about his music and guitar playing after the Beatles?

-The late Harrison, who would’ve turned 75 on February 25, started playing slide in the late Sixties while touring Europe with Delaney & Bonnie, suddenly inventing an entirely new guitar persona for himself.
+The late Harrison, who would’ve turned 76 today, started playing slide in the late Sixties while touring Europe with Delaney & Bonnie, suddenly inventing an entirely new guitar persona for himself.
 What he came up with was a unique, distinctive and often-imitated style that incorporated hints of Indian music and a few quirky things he picked up while learning sitar—all of which he tossed into the mix with other Beatles-esque odds and ends.
 He debuted his new sound on his first proper solo album, 1970’s All Things Must Pass, and refined it over the years on his subsequent albums and as a highly sought-after session player, if you can call a former Beatle a session player.

 Here, we revisit 15 of the finest examples of Harrison’s studio guitar work recorded after the Beatles’ breakup in April 1970.
 The songs are presented in no particular order.